 Forest fires occur frequently in the forested areas around Yellowstone Park.
 Although millions of acres have burned in the past 30 years, a lot of unburned forest is still at risk.
 Most years see fires in some part of the ecosystem and the West Fork drainage experienced a fire in 2008.
 Known as the Cascade Fire it burned about 10,200 acres.

-Today the forest is on it’s way to recovery.
+Today the forest is on its way to recovery.
 New trees cover the hillsides but the areas that burned are still very obvious.
-Despite the Cascade Fire having burned a portion of the West Fork there is still risk of additional fires.
+Despite the Cascade Fire having burned a portion of the West Fork, there is still the risk of additional fires.
 The Forest Service is well aware of the threat fire poses and they are working to involve the public as they work to develop plans for Managing Forest Lands near Red Lodge.